082T/Pre-aim/README.md

 ##### Outputs the vector of a direction in which the projectile must be fired.

-*All calculation is done in 3-dimensial real space.
+*All calculation is done in 3-dimensial real space.*
-*Velocity is not taken into accout.
+*Velocity is not taken into account.*